Alida Gray

 Alida Yvette Gray (born April 12, 1977) is an American judoka and mixed martial artist.
-She was born in North Hollywood, California, United States, and is of Russian, Jewish, and Mexican background.
+She was born in North Hollywood, California and is of Russian-Jewish and Mexican descent.
 She graduated from Cal.
 State University of San Bernardino.

 Judo

 Gray achieved notability for her success in judo, where she competed in the under 52 kg division.
-She was second at the U.S. judo championships in 1994 and 1995, while finishing third in both 1996 and 1997.
+She was second at the U.S. Judo Championships in 1994 and 1995, while finishing third in both 1996 and 1997.
 She was also the second alternate for the 1996 Atlanta Olympics after finishing third behind Marisa Pedulla and JoAnne Quiring.

 MMA

-Gray is currently 4-3 in professional MMA fighting, having previously fought against Jessica Aguilar for the inaugural World Series of Fighting women’s straw weight championship.
+Gray is currently 4-3 in professional MMA fighting, having previously fought against Jessica Aguilar for the inaugural World Series of Fighting women’s strawweight championship.